johnwinans/Z80-assembly-intro/README.md

 # Z80-assembly-intro

-Tutorial example Z80 tutorial programs assembled and executed using a simulator on a Raspberry PI.
+Tutorial example Z80 programs assembled and executed using a simulator on a Raspberry PI.

 # Setup instructions